edgio-docs/edgio-docs/src/guides/v7/performance/response.md

 The terms used in the above response header syntax are defined below:

--   **STATUS CODE:** Indicates how the requested content was handled by the CDN.
+-   **CACHE STATUS CODE:** Indicates how the requested content was handled by the CDN.
 This is represented through a cache status code.

     <Callout type="info">